 Paracetamol is normally prescribed if your pain is not too serious and you do not have inflammation.

 NSAIDs are generally prescribed for people who have pain and inflammation - for example, if you have pain in your joints (arthritis) or muscles (back pain).
 This is because there is likely to be some inflammation present and NSAIDs work well to treat pain as well as inflammation.
 NSAIDs have a number of possible side-effects and they are not suitable for everyone.
 For example, they are not suitable for people who have or have had stomach ulcers.
 In this case a doctor may prescribe a safer medicine (paracetamol) even though it may not work as well.
+NSAIDs can be used with heat and ice treatment in joint, muscle or ligament injuries.
+See the separate leaflet called Heat and Ice treatment for pain.

 Weak opioids are usually prescribed for more severe pain, or if you have tried paracetamol and/or ibuprofen and they have not worked.